Downlink Transmit Design for Massive MIMO LEO Satellite Communications: Proof of

 \section{Proof of \Cref{Prop_rank-one_Covariance}}

-Our proof shares the similar spirit with the approaches in \cite{Sun2019BDMAOptical}.
-We first prove that the optimal solution to $\clP$ must be rank-one.
-Then, the proof procedures can be directly applied to the optimal solution to $\clP^{\ub}$.
+Our proof is in the spirit of the results in \cite{Sun2019BDMAOptical}.
+We first prove that the optimal solution to $\clP$ must be of rank-one.
+Then, the proof steps can be directly applied to the optimal solution to $\clP^{\ub}$.
 The gradient of $\clR_i$ with respect to $\bdQ_k$ can be calculated by